google/zetasql/docs/functions-and-operators.md

 function call without parentheses are ambiguous.
 To ensure the function call, add parentheses; to ensure the column name, qualify it with its [range variable][timestamp-functions-link-to-range-variables].
-For example, the following query will select the function in the `now` column and the table column in the `current_timestamp` column.
+For example, the following query selects the function in the `now` column and the table column in the `current_timestamp` column.

 ```sql